First_graph.py # Authour: Alan Richmond, Python3.codes from pylab import plot, show, bar y = [3,5,9,2,6,4,7,8,1,5] # a list of numbers plot(y) # draw the graph show() # show it to me! ''' for a barchart replace plot(y) with these: x = [i for i in range(10)] bar(x,y) '''

 For more about pyplot see:

-matplotlib was originally written by John D. Hunter, has an active development community, and is distributed under a BSD-style license.
+Matplotlib was originally written by John D. Hunter, has an active development community, and is distributed under a BSD-style license.
 Michael Droettboom was nominated as matplotlib's lead developer shortly before John Hunter's death in 2012, and further joined by Thomas Caswell

 As of 23 June 2017, matplotlib 2.0.x supports Python versions 2.7 through 3.6.
 Matplotlib 1.2 is the first version of matplotlib to support Python 3.x.
 Matplotlib 1.4 is the last version of matplotlib to support Python 2.6.